-The performance of the Underlying Servicers servicing the Mortgage Loans could have an impact on the amount and timing of principal collections on the Mortgage Loans and the rate and timing of the occurrence of Realized Losses with respect thereto.
+The performance of the Underlying Servicers servicing the Mortgage Loans could have an impact on the amount and timing of principal collections on the Mortgage Loans and the rate and timing of the occurrence of Realized Losses and prepayments with respect thereto.
 As described under "General Mortgage Loan Purchase and Servicing - Servicing Standards" below, the Underlying Servicers are generally required to service the Mortgage Loans in accordance with the Servicing Requirements.
 The Underlying Servicers are servicing for the benefit of Freddie Mac and have no duties or obligations to service for the benefit of investors in the Certificates.
 We are the Master Servicer of the Mortgage Loans and are generally required to supervise and monitor each Underlying Servicer's overall servicing performance and compliance with the Servicing Requirements.
-We cannot assure you that any supervision and monitoring of the Underlying Servicers of their contractual obligations owed to us.
+We cannot assure you that any supervision and monitoring of the Underlying Servicers that we may undertake will be sufficient to determine material compliance by the Underlying Servicers of their contractual obligations owed to us.
 The Mortgage Loans will be serviced by the Underlying Servicers and the individual performance of the Underlying Servicers will vary.
 As a result, the performance of the Mortgage Loans may similarly vary, which may adversely affect the Certificates.
 For example, the servicing practices of each Underlying Servicer could have an impact on the timing of loss mitigation strategies, which as a result will have an impact on the timing and amount of principal distributions made on, and Realized Losses and Certificate Writedown Amounts allocated to, the Certificates.